evant/ipromise/README.md

 		async2(result1, new Callback2() {
 			@Override
 			public void onResult(MyResult2 result2) {
-				// Finnaly! do something with result2.
+				// Finally! do something with result2.
 			}
 		}
 	}